vaites/galician-locale-for-mac/README.md

 Galician locale for Mac OS X
 ============================

-Provides locale definitions for Galician language on Mac OS X based on native es_ES locale.
+Provides locale definitions for Galician language on Mac OS X based on native spanish locale.
 It enables `gl_ES.UTF-8` locale for PHP and other languages.

 Install
 -------

-This package provides an `install.sh` file.
+Download the ZIP package, extract it and double click on `install.sh` or copy all `gl_ES` folders to `/usr/share/locale`.
 You can also paste this line at a Terminal prompt:

     curl -fsSL https://raw.githubusercontent.com/vaites/galician-locale-for-mac/master/install.sh | bash